grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

     on to the next subchannel.
-  - If the subchannel is in state TRANSIENT_FAILURE, then we know that it is in backoff due to a recent connection attempt failure, so we cannot start a new connection attempt on it yet.
-In this case, we will skip this subchannel for now and immediately move on to the next subchannel.
-However, we will not consider a full pass complete...
+  - If the subchannel is in state TRANSIENT_FAILURE, then we know that it is in backoff due to a recent connection attempt failure, so we treat it as if we have already made a connection attempt on this subchannel, and we will immediately move on to the next subchannel.

-    --> TODO: maybe just say that we do Happy Eyeballs on the first pass only, and after that we automatically trigger a new connection attempt on each subchannel as soon as it reports IDLE?

-- When we choose a subchannel, we will unref all of the other subchannels.
+- When we choose a subchannel that has become successfully connected, we will unref all of the other subchannels.
 For any subchannel on which we were the only channel holding a ref, this will cause any pending connection attempt to be cancelled, and the subchannel will be destroyed.
 However, if some other channel was holding a ref to the subchannel, the connection attempt will continue, even if the other channel did not want it.
 This is slightly sub-optimal, but it does not seem likely to be problematic enough to warrant the complexity of fixing it.

+#### Move pick_first Logic Out of Subchannel (Java/Go)

+In Java and Go, the pick_first logic is currently implemented in the subchannel.
+We will pull this logic out of the subchannel and move it into the pick_first policy itself.
+This will move us closer to having uniform architecture across all of our implementations.

 #### Use pick_first as the Universal Leaf Policy